I buy, sell, and deal in antique surveying instruments and related science and technology

 of the standards.
 This drawback was soon remedied with improvements to the science of

-optics and all makers began making instruments that could revolve in
+optics and all makers began making instruments where the scope could revolve in

-their standards so that he user could shoot behind him without rotating
+their standards thus allowing the user to shoot behind him without rotating

 time with more precise instruments being called by that name later on.